 In Nicaragua, relatives of imprisoned former National Guardsmen noisily demanded their release from jail last Wednesday (26 September).

-In Nicaragua, relatives of imprisoned former National Guardsmen noisily demanded their release from jail last Wednesday (26 September).
+Background: In Nicaragua, relatives of imprisoned former National Guardsmen noisily demanded their release from jail last Wednesday (26 September).
 But Interior Minister Tomas Borge said it was impossible to release any more guardsmen for the moment, because some of those already freed were now attacking Sandinist soldiers.

 SYNOPSIS: Tipitapa jail houses some of ex-President Anastasio Somoza's disbanded National Guard troops.
 Some of the prisoners there have been interned since the revolution, waiting to be tried for what the new government calls "serious crimes", and that could mean up to another 30 years behind bars.
 But the trials have been delayed, and the prisoners involved in this demonstration -- and their relatives outside the prison gates -- want to know what fate awaits them.